belapaulus/py-lotaru/readme.md

 For now the cli application can be called via `python -m lotaru` which prints a general help to get started.

-## To-dos

- - document how to add scripts
- - add titles, descriptions, legends to figures
- - add tests
- - try to improve prucio results (feature importance)
- - implement the predictors used as baselines in the papers
- - refactor prediction code that it can be used as a stand-alone program?